-During 2023 an amount of $\leq$ 2.8 million (30 June 2022: $\leq$ 2 million) in respect of interest has been capitalised within Assets Under Construction relating to the refining segment, at an average borrowing rate of 4.37% (30 June 2022: 2,95%).
+During 2023 an amount of \leq 4.4 million (30 September 2022: \leq 2.7 million) in respect of interest has been capitalised within Assets Under Construction relating to the refining segment, at an average borrowing rate of 4.8% (30 September 2022: 2,81%).

-Transfers and other movements' include the transfer of computer software development costs to intangible assets and the transfer of spare parts for the refinery units between inventories and fixed assets.
+Transfers and other movements' include the transfer of computer software development costs to intangible assets.

 Plant and machinery include the pipeline connecting Thessaloniki and Skopje, which is an asset of the Group's subsidiary Vardax S.A. and has been tested for impairment according to the requirements of IAS 36 in the consolidated financial statements for the year ended 31 December 2022.
 Based on this impairment test, the Group concluded that the carrying amount of the asset should be written down by a further €8.8 million and the accumulated impairment as of 31 December 2022 was €20.3 million.
-During the first half of 2023, Management determined that there were no changes in the assumptions used that would result in a change of the recoverable amount of the asset.
+During the nine month period of 2023, considering the further delay of commencement of operation due to administrative procedures, Management carried out an impairment test according to the requirements of IAS 36.
+The analysis was carried out by identifying the recoverable amount ("Value in Use") of the asset through the application of the discounted cash flow valuation method.
+The impairment test was carried out using the following main assumptions as: Post-tax WACC of 6,93%, Growth 0,5%, Year of expected commencement of operation October 2024.